dog chow team supports veterans

 PAWS for Veterans Therapy Act Legislation

-Since 2018, Purina Dog Chow has supported the PAWS for Veterans Therapy Act, which will create a pilot program in the Department of Veterans Affairs to give veterans access to treatment derived from working with PTSD service dogs.
-The bill also includes grants for organizations to help get more service dogs for veterans who want them.
-Purina helped advise on the new legislation based on our work with service dogs and our understanding of the human-animal bond.
-Dog Chow has also actively promoted the bill on Capitol Hill.
-In August 2021, the PAWS for Veterans Therapy Act was signed into law after passing in both the House and Senate with broad bipartisan support.
+Purina Dog Chow was a fervent supporter of the PAWS for Veterans Therapy Act (HR4305) which was designed to create a pilot program in the VA to give veterans access to treatment derived from working with service dogs.
+The bill also included grants for organizations to help get more service dogs for veterans who want them.
+Purina not only helped advise on the new legislation based on our work with service dogs and our understanding of the human/animal bond, but Dog Chow also actively promoted the bill on Capitol Hill.
+After passing in both the House and Senate with broad bipartisan support, the bill was signed into law in August of 2021.

 Supporting Those Who Support Our Nation’s Veterans

-By the end of 2022, Dog Chow will have donated one million dollars to organizations that match veterans with service dogs, allowing more veterans suffering from PTSD and other post-combat injuries to get the help they need.
+Since 2018, Dog Chow has donated over one million dollars to organizations that match veterans with service dogs, allowing more veterans suffering from PTSD and other post-combat injuries to get the help they need.